department-of-veterans-affairs/va.gov-team/teams/vsa/teams/benefits-memorials/charter.md

   * Estimate
   * Title that explains task
   * Description with Background and Acceptance Criteria
-  * Labels - vsa-ebenefits (and cross functional team labels)
+  * Labels - vsa-benefits (and cross functional team labels)
   * User Story, Goal, Acceptance Criteria - please fill out the Goal and any known acceptance criteria.
 The PM will revise as necessary.
   * Epic assigned